Thomas Vincent Faustus Sadler

 Thomas Vincent Faustus Sadler (1604–1681) was a Roman Catholic missionary in England and spiritual author.

 Biography

-Thomas Sadler was born in 1604, and received into the Catholic Church at the age of seventeen by his uncle, Dom Walter Sadler, and joined the Benedictines at Dieulward, being professed in 1622.
+Thomas Sadler was born in 1604, and received into the Catholic Church at the age of seventeen by his uncle, Walter Sadler, and joined the Benedictines at Dieulward, being professed in 1622.

 Little is known of his missionary work, but he was probably chaplain to the Sheldons of Weston and the Tichbornes in Hampshire before moving to London, where he worked for many years.
 He died at Dieulward, Flanders on 19 January 1681.

 Works

-He edited several spiritual books, often collaborating with Dom Anselm Crowther, and signed with the initials T.V.
+He edited several spiritual books, often collaborating with Anselm Crowther, and signed with the initials T.V.